DAINTINESS-Group/Pythia/README.md

 #### <div align="center">Java library that produces an automated statistical profile of an input dataset.</div>

 A standard dataset is just a text file, with lines, where each line is a record, the fields of which are separated by a separator (eg. tabs, comma, pipe, etc).
-After registering a data set, the system produces a 100% automatic statistical profile of the dataset and generates a report of the findings.
+After registering a dataset and declaring the desired data analysis methods that should get executed, the system produces a 100% automatic statistical profile of the dataset and generates reports of the findings.

 ### <div align="center">Setup</div>